Co-borrower vs. co-signer: What's the difference?

 A rural cottage nestled in the mountains, suggesting a serene and remote living environment.

 Getting approved for a mortgage isn’t always easy, especially if your credit or income needs a boost.
 Applying for a loan with a co-borrower or co-signer may help you get approved.
-Co-borrowers and co-signers add their financial strength to your application to help you qualify for a loan.
-Both take responsibility for paying the loan, though there is a difference in ownership and control of the loan and the property it’s used to buy.
+Co-borrowers and co-signers add their financial strength to your application to help you qualify.
+Both take responsibility for paying the loan, but those responsibilities are exercised differently.

 What is a co-borrower?